ponzidetector/time-dependent-based-ponzi-detector/AccountFeatures.md

+## Account feature list
+The list of different account features, which are used to represent the general characteristics of an application, are given below

 | Feature  | Description |
 | ------------- | ------------- |
 | total_inv_amt  | total ETH amount sent to a contract   |